Carlotta Nillson: Career

 Nillson made her Broadway debut as the slave girl Eunice, in a revival of Stanislaus Stange's Quo Vadis in December 1900 at the Academy of Music Opera House and would remain in demand throughout the decade in Broadway productions and road tours.
 She was probably best remembered by audiences of that time for her performances as Mrs. Elvsted in Hedda Gabler opposite Minnie Maddern Fiske, the title role in Pinero's Letty and Rhys Macchesney in the Rachel Crothers play The Three of Us, over its long run at the Madison Square Theatre.
 She twice played the title role in C. M. S. McLellan's melodrama Leah Kleschna, first in the silent film version (her only film released by the Famous Players Film Company) in 1913 and then in a road production produced by Daniel Frohman a year or two later.

 In 1913 Nillson formed the Deborah Company and began a tour of North America playing the title role in Deborah by William Legrand Howlaind.
-Deborah was a story about a sheltered young woman who desperately wanted to have a baby.
-The play premiered in Toronto in May 1913 and was soon shut down and the cast arrested after some objected that the play was immoral.
+Deborah was a story about a sheltered young woman who desperately wants to have a baby, takes a lover and eventually confesses her sin to her priest, long after the child is born.
+The play premiered in Toronto in May 1913 and was soon shut down and the cast arrested after the city's Chief Censor objected that the play was immoral.
 A judge later squashed the charges and the play reopened in June at Toronto's Princess Theatre and ran for a week.
 Afterward though, the play was eventually abandoned.